Scroll Top

 Continuing our commitment to the youth in our community by supporting:

-Humanitarian Crisis Workgroup Steering Committee:
+Justice in Action Workgroup Steering Committee:

 Ginger Clifford, Dick Clifford, Reesy Alston, Lynn Calder, Katie Cartmell, Velma Ferrell, Alice Glover, Gill Keelan, Susan Ketchin, Carol Miller, Ashley Nissler, and Deneane Sutton

-BLM Vigil at Binkley every 4th Saturday from Noon – 1:00pm.
+Equal Justice Vigil at Binkley every 4th Saturday from Noon – 1:00pm.

 Everyone is invited to join us.